YottaDB/YDBDoc/ProgGuide/commands.rst

 * ZRUPDATE rejects file-name arguments that are symbolic links or start with a percent-sign (%)
 * ZRUPDATE recognizes question-mark (?) as a single character wild-card
 * If the path to a file is non-existent, the request is ignored except in the case where one desires a currently shared object file (one that was accessed before it was deleted) to no longer be shared.
-* To effect auto-relink, YottaDB creates small temporary files in the directory referred to by $gtm_linktmpdir (defaulting to $gtm_tmp, which in turn defaults to /tmp, if unspecified).
-The names of these files are of the form gtm-relinkctl<md5sum> where <md5sum> is a hash of the realpath() to an auto-relink directory.
+* To effect auto-relink, YottaDB creates small temporary files in the directory referred to by $ydb_linktmpdir (defaulting to $ydb_tmp, which in turn defaults to /tmp, if unspecified).
+The names of these files are of the form ydb-relinkctl<md5sum> where <md5sum> is a hash of the realpath() to an auto-relink directory.
 The group and permissions match those for the directory as described in the section `Shared Resources Authorization Permissions in Appendix E (YottaDB Security Philosophy) <https://docs.yottadb.com/AdminOpsGuide/securityph.html#shared-resource-authorization-permissions>`_ of the Administration and Operations Guide.
-YottaDB recommends that all processes that share a directory whose contents are subject to ZRUPDATE use the same value for $gtm_linktmpdir so that all processes see update notifications - with different values of $gtm_linktmpdir, a ZRUPDATE by a process with one value of $gtm_linktmpdir would not be observed by a process with a different value of that environment variable.
+YottaDB recommends that all processes that share a directory whose contents are subject to ZRUPDATE use the same value for $ydb_linktmpdir so that all processes see update notifications - with different values of $ydb_linktmpdir, a ZRUPDATE by a process with one value of $ydb_linktmpdir would not be observed by a process with a different value of that environment variable.
 * ZRUPDATE always updates the existing shared memory relinkctl information for a file with an existing entry.

 -----------------------